What you can do if you are being bullied at work

-Know the legalities about bullying and harassment at work
+Know the legalities about bullying and harassment in the workplace

 Legally all employers are obliged to prevent harassment or bullying at work.
 A co-worker, your boss or a superior, a client, a customer or any business contact can bully you.
 Harassment or bullying can happen at work, on a training course, on a work trip or at a work social event.